Bill Walton: High school career

-"When those opposing teams would try to get physical with me, Bruce would do whatever it took to protect me", Walton recalled.
+"When those opposing teams would try to get physical with me, Bruce would do whatever it took to protect me," Walton recalled.
 "He went on to play for the Dallas Cowboys.
 Bruce and I are the only brother combination in history to ever play in the Super Bowl and to win the NBA championship."

-"When they would begin to rough up Bill, I would look at coach and he would give me a nod", recalled Bruce.
-"Yes", said Gloria Walton, "then when the referee wasn't looking, Bruce would give the player an elbow and let him know that the skinny guy was his kid brother."
+"When they would begin to rough up Bill, I would look at coach and he would give me a nod." recalled Bruce.
+"Yes," said Gloria Walton, "then when the referee wasn't looking, Bruce would give the player an elbow and let him know that the skinny guy was his kid brother."

-Walton's struggle with injury and pain began while at Helix High School, where he broke an ankle, a leg, several bones in his feet, and underwent knee surgery.
+Walton's struggle with injury and pain began while at Helix, where he broke an ankle, a leg, several bones in his feet, and underwent knee surgery.
 Before his sophomore season, Walton underwent surgery to repair torn cartilage on his left knee.
 Because of his recovery from the knee surgery, Walton played most of his sophomore year on the junior varsity team.
 Coach Gordon Nash promoted him to the varsity team the end of the season.
 But, he played in only six games and did not start any of them.